OpenTermsArchive/contrib-versions/Xing/Terms of Service.md

 5\.
 Validity of the provisions of the General Terms and Conditions for using the XING service

-In any other respect, the GTC for use of the XING service shall apply (except for those stated in Section A.6.6 (“Special provisions regarding the payment methods offered by XING”)).
+In any other respect, the GTC for use of the XING service shall apply.